 Microphone cut after Mormon girl reveals she's gay at church

-There are 2 comments on the Brandon Sun story from 11 hrs ago, titled Microphone cut after Mormon girl reveals she's gay at church.
-In it, Brandon Sun reports that:
+There are 3 comments on the The Daily News-Record story from 12 hrs ago, titled Microphone cut after Mormon girl reveals she's gay at church.
+In it, The Daily News-Record reports that:

-A video of a young Mormon girl revealing to her congregation that she is lesbian and still loved by God - before her microphone is turned off by local church leaders - is sparking a new round of discussions about how the religion handles LGBT issues.
-Savannah, 13, spoke in Eagle Mountain, Utah, on May 7 about her belief that she is the child of heavenly parents who didn't make any mistakes when she was created.
+A video of a young Mormon girl revealing to her congregation that she is lesbian before her microphone is turned off by local church leaders is sparking a new round of discussions about how the religion handles LGBT issues.
+The 13-year-old Savannah spoke in Eagle Mountain, Utah, on May 7 about her belief that she is the child of heavenly parents who didn't make any mistakes when she was created.

 |